-charitable and voluntary payments, but not where the payment is made by a former partner of the applicant, or former partner of any member of the applicant's family or the parent of a child or young person where they are a member of the applicant's family;
+• charitable and voluntary payments, but not where the payment is made by a former partner of the applicant, or former partner of any member of the applicant's family or the parent of a child or young person where they are a member of the applicant's family;

-&lt;sup>37 See paragraphs 58-62 of this scheme for the treatment of income where applicants receive Universal Credit.
+&lt;sup>43 See paragraphs 43-47 of this scheme for the treatment of income where applicants receive Universal Credit.

-&lt;sup>36 See Schedule 5 to the Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012 for a full list.
+&lt;sup>42 See Schedule 5 to the Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012 for a full list.

-- any of the following payments made to the applicant in consequence of their personal injury: from a trust, from an annuity following any agreement or court order or from funds derived from a payment made, or from a payment received under any agreement or court order; but not where the payment is made by a former partner of the applicant, or former partner of any member of the applicant's family or the parent of a child or young person where they are a member of the applicant's family; - any payment made to the applicant as a holder of the Victoria Cross, the George Cross or any analogous payment; - payments made from the Macfarlane and similar trusts, and certain analogous payments; - any payment made under the Assisted Prison Visit's Scheme set up to help relatives or other persons to visit persons in custody; - payments akin to education maintenance allowance; - training allowances paid under section 2 of the Employment and Training Act 1973 except where they are paid instead of a social security benefit or they are paid for cost-of-living expenses; - any payment made under the Employment Services Access to Work scheme for disabled people; - direct payments made to disabled people to buy services and direct payments in lieu of health care; - payments made by a local authority to enable the applicant or their partner to live independently; - payments made in consequence of a reduction in council tax; - a parental contribution taken into account in calculating a student's grant or loan, and payments where there is not a grant or loan up to a limited extent; - payments made to the applicant by a child, young person or non-dependant; - child maintenance payments (working-age applicants); - certain payments made in respect of adoption, fostering and provision of respite care; - payments made in lieu of vouchers for Healthy Start food and vitamins or for milk tokens; - income in kind; - income derived from capital in most circumstances; - income from abroad that cannot be transferred to the United Kingdom; - any banking charges or commission to convert a payment of income into sterling; - payments received under an insurance policy taken out against the risk of being unable to maintain certain loan repayments, but only to the extent that the payments cover the applicant's loan commitments together with any premiums; - income from an annuity purchased with a loan, taken out by a pensioner and secured on a home in which the applicant lives; - discretionary payments made to a pensioner by a trust (unless paid to meet living expenses or housing costs in which case only up to £20 of the income is ignored); - tax on income which is otherwise taken into account; - payments of income which are treated as capital under this scheme; - payments in respect of certain NHS charges, for example dental treatment; - sports awards, unless they are intended for specified basic needs.
+any of the following payments made to the applicant in consequence of their personal injury: from a trust, from an annuity following any agreement or court order or from funds derived from a payment made, or from a payment received under any agreement or court order; but not where the payment is made by a former partner of the applicant, or former partner of any member of the applicant's family or the parent of a child or young person where they are a member of the applicant's family;

+- any payment made to the applicant as a holder of the Victoria Cross, the George Cross or any analogous payment; - payments made from the Macfarlane and similar trusts, and certain analogous payments; - any payment made under the Assisted Prison Visit's Scheme set up to help relatives or other persons to visit persons in custody; - payments akin to education maintenance allowance; - training allowances paid under section 2 of the Employment and Training Act 1973 except where they are paid instead of a social security benefit or they are paid for cost-of-living expenses; - any payment made under the Employment Services Access to Work scheme for disabled people; - direct payments made to disabled people to buy services and direct payments in lieu of health care; - payments made by a local authority to enable the applicant or their partner to live independently; - payments made in consequence of a reduction in council tax; - where an applicant makes an assessed parental contribution to a student's grant or loan, an equivalent amount is deducted from the applicant's other income (if any); - where an applicant makes a parental contribution towards maintenance payments or a student aged under 25, where the student either does not have a grant or loan or is receiving certain specified awards, the equivalent amount up to a specified extent is deducted from the applicant's other income (if any); - payments made to the applicant by a child, young person or non-dependant; - child maintenance payments (working-age applicants); - certain payments made in respect of adoption, fostering and provision of respite care; - payments made in lieu of vouchers for Healthy Start food and vitamins or for milk tokens; - income in kind; - income derived from capital in most circumstances; - income from abroad that cannot be transferred to the United Kingdom; - any banking charges or commission to convert a payment of income into sterling; - payments received under an insurance policy taken out against the risk of being unable to maintain certain loan repayments, but only to the extent that the payments cover the applicant's loan commitments together with any premiums; - income from an annuity purchased with a loan, taken out by a pensioner and secured on a home in which the applicant lives; - discretionary payments made to a pensioner by a trust (unless paid to meet living expenses or housing costs in which case only up to £20 of the income is ignored); - tax on income which is otherwise taken into account;